 5. Aim for simplicity and readability

-The most successful websites today share a few simple design elements, chief of which are simplicity and readability.
+The most successful websites today share a few simple design elements, chiefly simplicity and readability.
 Complicated designs are extremely difficult to do well, and can end up cumbersome and difficult to navigate.

 6. Think about and invest in your own domain name